kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 hilariously flawed logic says that I should have more than 1B ancestors at that point.

-Nonetheless, the basic premise holds: you've got a lot of ancestors.
+Regardless, I'm pretty sure the basic premise holds: you've got a lot of ancestors.